The Taliban believe their rule is open-ended and don't plan to lift the ban on female education

 The interview with Mujahid took place late Monday in a TV studio on a rundown former military compound in Kandahar.
 The U.N.
 Mission in Afghanistan and local government departments are located nearby.

-Mujahid arrived in a white SUV, accompanied by one guard and a driver.
+The Taliban spokesman arrived in a white SUV, accompanied by a guard and a driver.
 He spoke calmly and politely, falling back on Taliban talking points on issues like women’s rights and international recognition.

-He said Taliban rule is open-ended because it draws its legitimacy from Islamic law, or Sharia.
-“There is no fixed term for the Islamic government,” he said.
+"There is no fixed term for the Islamic government,” he said of Taliban rule, which he claimed draws legitimacy from Islamic law, or Sharia.
 "It will serve for as long as it can and as long as the emir (the supreme leader) isn’t removed for doing something that goes against Sharia.”

-Taking stock after two years, Mujahid said that there is no threat to Taliban rule from inside or outside the country.
-He claimed that the current government is acting responsibly, and that Afghans crave consensus and unity.
+Taking stock after two years, Mujahid said Taliban rule faces no threats from inside or outside the country.
+He claimed the current government is acting responsibly, and that Afghans crave consensus and unity.
 “There is no need for anyone to rebel," Mujahid said.

 In a statement Tuesday, the Taliban government listed what it considered its accomplishments, including restoring a sense of personal safety and national pride.